 Then click on the Create a Story button.

 A short form will appear where you can enter Story details.
-You can set the Story's Title, Type, Project, Epic, Owner, and you'll be able to edit the description text carried over from the comment.
+You can set the Story's Title, Description, Type, Workflow, Project, Team, Epic, Owner, and any of the Fields you have enabled in your workspace.

-Note: At the this time, the Slack Actions form doesn't support setting multiple owners or an Epic for a Story created in Slack.
+Note: At the this time, the Slack Actions form doesn't support setting multiple owners or Teams for a Story created in Slack.

 Once you're ready, click on the Create Story button.
 A Slack message appear with the Story details and link to the Story.